You are listening to the Sean Hannity Radio Show podcast.

 You will love this pillow.

-Obamacare, the Republican bill to replace Obamacare has now been passed in the U.S. House of Representatives, and a remarkable first step to undo the damage that has been so deep.
+The Republican bill to replace Obamacare has now been passed in the U.S. House of Representatives and a remarkable first step to undo the damage that has been so deep.

-As I look, I'm giving you the behind the scenes insider's view because I have a day is not gone by, not one, or I didn't talk to the people that were most active and involved.
+Look, I'm giving you a behind-the-scenes insider's view because I have a day has not gone by, not one, where I didn't talk to the people that were most active and involved.

 And I'm not mentioning a whole bunch of names.